Jordana Brewster: 1990s

 Brewster made her debut in daytime soap operas, with a one-time appearance on All My Children as Anita Santos.
 She next played the recurring role of rebellious daughter Nikki Munson on As the World Turns.
 From 1995 to 2001, she appeared in a total of 104 episodes of the soap opera.
 For her performance, she was nominated for Outstanding Teen Performer at the 1997 Soap Opera Digest Awards.
 Her first film role was in Robert Rodriguez's horror science fiction film The Faculty (1998), written by Kevin Williamson and co-starring Elijah Wood, Josh Hartnett, and Clea DuVall.
-In the film about strange occurrences involving the teachers of an Ohio high school, Brewster played a popular vindictive cheerleading captain and an editor in chief of the student paper.
+In the film about strange occurrences involving the faculty of an Ohio high school, Brewster played a popular vindictive cheerleading captain and an editor in chief of the student paper.
 The film received mixed reviews, but grossed US$40 million in North America.
 In 1999, she appeared opposite Julia Stiles and Jerry O'Connell in an NBC television miniseries entitled The '60s, playing a student activist.